$0 Northern Territory Adoption Quick-Start Checklist

 Who in the Household Needs One?

-Every adult (18 and over) who ordinarily lives in the household must hold a current Ochre Card before Territory Families will complete the home study for adoption.
+Every adult (18 and over) who ordinarily lives in the household requires a current Ochre Card for the adoption assessment.
 This includes:

 • Both applicants in a couple